s1232/s1232.github.io/_posts/2025-09-28-soft-hyphen-in-json-text.md

   'grant_type=client_credentials&scope=READSYSTEM' | get 'access_token')
 ```

-The access token is now assigned to `$token` and can be used to interact with the API for an hour, first we obtain the device id:
+The access token is now assigned to `$token` and can be used to interact with the API for an hour.
+First we obtain the device id:

 ## Fetching data